doctrine/data-fixtures/UPGRADE.md

 You need PHP 8.1 or newer to use this library.

+For the following method, the `class` param is now mandatory:
+- `AbstractFixture::getReference`
+- `AbstractFixture::hasReference`
+- `ReferenceRepository::setReferenceIdentity`
+- `ReferenceRepository::hasIdentity`
+- `ReferenceRepository::getReference`
+- `ReferenceRepository::setReference`

+The following method was removed:
+- `ReferenceRepository::getReferences`

 # Upgrade to 1.8

 Executor and Purger classes are final, they cannot be extended.